qgis/QGIS-Documentation/docs/training_manual/complete_analysis/analysis_exercise.rst

 * It will only be found at least 250 m away from any human settlement.
 * The area of vegetation in which it occurs should be at least 6000m2 in area.

-As a volunteer for Cape Nature, you have agreed to search for the plant on the closest suitable piece of land to your house.
+As a student at the University, you have agreed to search for the plant on the closest suitable piece of land to the University of Cape Town.
 Use your GIS skills to determine where you should go to look.

 Solution Outline
 -------------------------------------------------------------------------------